Axel Stordahl: Stordahl and Sinatra

-Television
+Television and radio

 Stordahl worked with Eddie Fisher's television program for four years and composed and orchestrated the theme to the popular television comedy series McHale's Navy.

 In 1953, Fisher was signed to do a twice-weekly 15-minute program on NBC television with Coca-Cola as sponsor.
 Audio of the program was recorded and broadcast on a delayed basis on NBC's radio network.

-Radio

 In addition to his work as conductor on Sinatra's radio program, Stordahl conducted the orchestra on Eddie Fisher's Coke Time show and worked on the radio version of Your Hit Parade.

+Recording

+In addition to providing orchestral accompaniment for recordings of well-known vocalists, Stordahl also conducted orchestras for instrumental-music albums, such as "Dreamtime: The Strings of Stordahl" (1953), "Jasmine & Jade" (1960), and "The Magic Islands Revisited" (1961).

-Personal life
+Personal life and honours

 Stordahl married singer June Hutton (of the Pied Pipers) in 1951.
 They made some joint recordings for Capitol records.

-Honors

 In 1967, the Los Angeles chapter of the National Academy of Recording Arts and Sciences established a scholarship in Stordahl's memory at the University of California, Los Angeles.
 Only graduate students were eligible for the $300 scholarship through the music department.

-Death

 Stordahl died August 30, 1963, at the age of 50 of cancer in Encino, California.
 He was interred in the Forest Lawn Memorial Park in Glendale, California.